 The name “balsamico” refers to its healing qualities: historically balsamic vinegar was mostly used as a digestive but also upon treating ulcers and headaches.

-When cooking, often only droplets of the expensive balsamic vinegar is used – either as an antipasto on Parmesan cheese or mortadella sausage; balsamic vinegar is also used for seasoning meat, egg or grilled fish.
+When cooking, often only droplets of the expensive balsamic vinegar is used – either as an antipasto on Grana Padano D.O.P cheese or mortadella sausage; balsamic vinegar is also used for seasoning meat, egg or grilled fish.

 Balsamic vinegar also adds an exciting touch to desserts and it can be drizzled on strawberries, raspberries, pears or ice cream.
 A tiny bit of balsamic vinegar is also suitable for finishing a meal.